adoublebarrel/recruitment-task/README.md

 ## Submission made by Alex Bransby-Sharples

-This codebase has been updated with my work on completing as many of the tasks as I was able to in a reasonable time.
+This codebase has been updated with my work on completing the first 5 tasks defined at the bottom of this Readme.

 Time taken: Over two hours, probably more like 3.